History of the House / 1896 to 1901 - John Randal Plunkett

 The testimonial from Guinness was addressed to Mrs. Eliza Plunkett, Belle Vue, and read:

 We have the pleasure of stating that we are purchasing considerable quantities of your Patent Brown Malt and find it of very good quality, we would also say that our connection with your Firm and that of your husband the late MR. RANDAL PLUNKETT, and his father, extends over fifty years, during which we have had large and satisfying transactions.

 In a book describing the Industries of Dublin, written in 1887, an article on the Plunkett Brothers, Maltsters and Patent Malt Roasters described their unique malt roasting process and stated that his grandfather had, in fact, invented the process of roasting malt.

 In our research into the Plunkett family, there are still some unanswered questions around the malting company as there were two companies in Dublin with similar names.
-The following are my unanswered questions (see family tree above).
+The following are my assumptions or unanswered questions (see family tree above).
 I am currently researching these.